Morton Allport: Early life

 Allport was born to Joseph and Mary Morton Allport, at West Bromwich, Staffordshire.
 His family moved in 1831 to Van Diemen's Land.
 He trained for law, his father's profession, and was admitted as a solicitor of the Supreme Court of Tasmania in 1852.
 He worked at and was later made a partner at the firm of his father.

 He died at Hobart on 10 September 1878.

 Career

-Allport was an ardent and accomplished naturalist, and by his original work added largely to the knowledge of the zoology and botany of Tasmania.
+Allport was an ardent naturalist, and by his original work added largely to the knowledge of the zoology and botany of Tasmania.
 To the study of the fishes of the colony he gave special attention, and he made it his concern to send specimens of every new fish he could procure to the best authorities of England and elsewhere.

 He was an authority on Tasmanian fish and catalogued, described and drew pictures of his specimens.
 He was a leader in the introduction of salmon and trout to Tasmanian waters and also introduced the white water-lily and the perch.